affinidi/laravel-hybridauth-affinidi/README.md

 ## Setup & Run application from playground folder

-Open the directory `playground/example` in VS code or your favorite editor
+Open the directory `playground/example` in VS code or your favourite editor

  1. Install the dependencies by executing the below command in terminal
     ```